jaigouk/integran/README.md

 # Integran

-Interactive trainer for the German Integration Exam (Leben in Deutschland Test)
+A terminal-based training application for the German Integration Exam (Leben in Deutschland Test).
+Built with spaced repetition and intelligent progress tracking to maximize learning efficiency.

-A terminal-based interactive application designed to help people prepare for the German Integration Exam (Leben in Deutschland Test).
-This app uses spaced repetition and intelligent tracking to maximize learning efficiency.
+*Future versions will include mobile and desktop applications.*

 ## 🎯 Purpose